markpasc/flickrout/README.markdown

-# twitterout #
+# flickrout #

-`twitterout` is a command line tool for exporting a Twitter to local files.
+`flickrout` is a command line tool for exporting a Flickr to local files.

 ## Installation ##

-Install `twitterout` as any other Python program:
+Install `flickrout` as any other Python program:

     $ python setup.py install